top of page

 Mt Lafayette from Franconia Ridge Loop Trail

-It was a short 0.7 mile hike to the last summit of the day, Little Haystack Mountain.
-In the distance are two other Franconia Mountain Range peaks: Mount Liberty 4,459 ft (center) and Mount Flume 4,328 ft (left of center).
+The final summit of the day, Little Haystack Mountain, was reached after a brief 0.7-mile hike.
+In the distance, two other peaks of the Franconia Mountain Range can be seen: Mount Liberty at 4,459 feet (center) and Mount Flume at 4,328 feet (left of center).

 Franconia Ridge Loop Trail heading to Little Haystack Mountain.

-The trail followed the ridge.
-Look closely and you can see hikers on the trail leading down to the rock outcropping.
+The path traced along the ridge.
+If you look carefully, you can spot hikers on the trail descending to the rocky outcrop.

 Rock outcropping along Franconia Ridge Loop Trail to Little Mount Haystack